anoop-panakool/kubernetes-lab/deploying-k8s-cluster.md

 ## Run a local cluster using Minikube

-    You can create a Kubernetes cluster using Minikube, a tool maintained by theKubernetes community.
-    The cluster consists of a single node and is suitable for both testing Kubernetes and developing applications locally.
-    It normally runs Kubernetes in a Linux VM, but if your computer is Linux-based, it can also deploy Kubernetes directly in your host OS via Docker.
+##### You can create a Kubernetes cluster using Minikube, a tool maintained by theKubernetes community.
+The cluster consists of a single node and is suitable for both testing Kubernetes and developing applications locally.It normally runs Kubernetes in a Linux VM, but if your computer is Linux-based, it can also deploy Kubernetes directly in your host OS via Docker.

 ### Install Minikube